Australian Computer Society (ACS) Process & Charges

 Qualifications

-The qualifications acquired both in Australia and overseas are assessed for a general and RPL type skills assessments.
+The qualifications acquired both in Australia and overseas are assessed through general and Recognition of Prior Learning (RPL)- type skills assessments.
 Temporary Graduate – 485 and the Post Australian Study type skills assessments require an Australian qualification to meet the suitability criteria.

 Assessment of ICT Content in Tertiary Qualifications

-Qualifications are assessed in terms of either having an ICT major or minor.
-Any ICT content that is less that ICT minor is considered non-relevant ICT qualification.
+Qualifications are assessed in terms of either having an ICT major or a minor.
+Any ICT content that is less than an ICT minor is considered a non-relevant ICT qualification.

 ICT Major Criteria

-Any diploma, advanced diploma or an associate degree must meet at least 50% ICT content.
+Any diploma, advanced diploma or associate degree must meet at least 50% ICT content.

-A diploma, advanced diploma or an associate degree not meeting 50% ICT content is assessed as Non-ICT qualification.
+A diploma, advanced diploma, or an associate degree that does not meet 50% ICT content is assessed as a non-ICT qualification.

-A bachelor’s degree must have the following relevancy to be considered eligible for ICT content:
+Abachelor’ss degree must have the following relevance to be considered eligible for ICT content:

 • 33% ICT content for a 3-year course.

-The ICT content should be in progressing order with the final year being at an advanced professional level.
+The ICT content should be presented in a progressive order, with the final year at an advanced professional level.

 ICT Minor Criteria

-Qualifications with the ICT content is at two thirds of the requirement of the major is considered ICT Minor.
+Qualifications with ICT content that are at two-thirds of the requirement for the major are considered an ICT Minor.

 Non-Relevant ICT Content

-All qualifications that does not meet ICT minor are considered ICT non-relevant content.
+All qualifications that do not meet the ICT minor are considered ICT non-relevant content.

 ANZSCO ICT Content

-All educational content should meet 65% of the ICT content in order to meet ANZSCO ICT Content suitability criteria.
+All educational content should meet 65% of the ICT content to meet the ANZSCO ICT Content suitability criteria.

 Statement of Marks

-Statement of marks for all qualifications pursued should be hierarchical and legends should be mentioned along with the statement of marks for better clarification and understanding.
+Statements of marks for all qualifications pursued should be hierarchical, and legends should be mentioned along with the statements of marks for better clarification and understanding.
+Qualification

-In case a candidate has completed his education but has not yet received his degree can still be able to apply.
-The candidate will need to provide an official document that states that he has completed all requirements and is eligible to be awarded the degree.
+In case a candidate has completed their education but has not yet received their degree, they can still apply.
+The candidate will need to provide an official document that confirms completion of all requirements and eligibility for the degree.

 Vendor Certifications

-The following vendor certificates are accepted by ACS which is comparable to graduate outcome of an ICT Major.
+The following vendor certificates are accepted by ACS, which is comparable to the graduate outcome of an ICT Major.

 Microsoft Certification

 Certifications should be valid at the time of submission in the ACS application.
-If the certification is no longer listed under the legacy of Microsoft, ACS cannot assess the certification.
+If the certification is no longer listed in Microsoft’s legacy, ACS cannot assess it.

 The list of acceptable certifications is as follows: